How to Find the Best Flower Shop Near You: Location & Quality Guide

 Slow response times to emails or phone calls.
 If they take days to get back to you during the inquiry stage, imagine how they’ll respond if there’s an issue with your delivery.

-Vague or confusing answers to specific questions.
+Vague or confusing answers to specific questions about delivery areas or fees.
 Professional florists should be able to clearly explain their policies, offerings, and recommendations.

 Resistance to providing order confirmations or receipts.
-Reputable businesses always provide written confirmation of your order, including details of what you’ve purchased.
+Reputable businesses always provide written confirmation of your order, including details of what you’ve purchased and where it will be delivered.

 Unwillingness to discuss alternatives or substitutions.
 Flower availability can be unpredictable, so good florists always have a plan B and will discuss this with you upfront.